In this issue of The Wesleyan Connection, we speak with Jacqueline “Jackie” Soro from the Class of 2014.

 A: I’m from Oak Park, Illinois, just outside of Chicago — one of the few Midwesterners on campus (I think there are more international students than Midwesterners, so I’m a rare bird)!
 I came to Wesleyan because I knew I wanted to attend a small, community-centered school somewhere other than the Midwest, and also because I decided that I didn’t want to go to art school.
 I wanted a place where I could make art and not sacrifice my academic interests in the process of artmaking (and vice versa).
 At Wesleyan, I can do both!
 So, it seemed like a great fit for me – and it’s worked out wonderfully.

-Q: Hannah, what are you majoring in and what are some of your research interests?
+Q: What are you majoring in and why?

-Q: What are your favorite classes this semester?
+Q: What are your plans after graduating this May?

 A: Up in the air!
 I know I’m going to spend the summer in one of my favorite places in the world – Circle Pines Center in the middle-of-nowhere, Michigan, working as a counselor for the kids’ social justice summer camp there.
 I’ve been involved at Circle Pines as a camper, counselor, musician, and volunteer since I was 13, and I think it’s the perfect place for me to return to and gather my thoughts after graduation.

 Q: How long have you worked for the Center for the Arts Box Office?
 What do you like about this experience?

 A: I’ve worked at the Box Office since the beginning of my sophomore year, and to be frank, it’s the best job on campus.
 Campus life moves at such a fast pace that it can sometimes be difficult to get it together to attend CFA events, so I feel really lucky to be aware of the dozens and dozens of amazing concerts that the CFA sponsors each year.
 (AND I get into a lot of them for free if I sell tickets at the door!).
 I also have the coolest boss.
 Underclasspeople, this is the place to apply.